How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 Why is it hard to spot fake people?

-It is also, “Why do I feel responsible for proving they are real?”
+“Why do I feel accountable for showing they are real?” is another question.

 What are the most common signs of fake people?